 You will be asked in the notification form to provide legal substantiation confirming that your enterprise qualifies as a payment service provider.
-We recommend that you consult a legal expert to support you in the application process.
-This is because practice has shown that most notifications are substantially better and more complete if an enterprise has consulted a legal expert, which enables us to consider it better and more swiftly.
+We recommend that you consult an expert to support you in the application process, a legal adviser for instance.
+Practice has shown that applications are often more complete and of a substantially higher quality if the applicant has sought expert advice.
+This enables us to consider applications more quickly and more thoroughly.

 Conditions for exemption

 We can only enter you in the public register as an exempt payment service provider if you demonstrate that you meet the conditions listed in the Exemption Regulation under the Wft (Vrijstellingsregeling Wft).
-Section 1a of this regulation lists the following conditions:
+Exemption is subject to the following conditions, which are listed in Section 1a of the Exemption Regulation.

 - The payment services you intend to provide must be listed under items 1 to 5 or 7 of the Annex to the European Payment Services Directive (2007/64/EC).
 Item 6 (money remittance) is not covered by Section 1a of the Exemption Regulation.

-For more information, please go to: What are payment services?
+For more information, please go to: Payment services requiring a licence

 - You must provide payment services in the Netherlands only.

 For further information, see the Q&A: What does it mean to provide payment services in the Netherlands?